 3. Dormant Under Section 455: A company voluntarily applies to the Registrar of Companies to obtain a status of a ‘dormant company’ or the Registrar can direct a company for the status of a Dormant company if the company has not filed its statutory filings for consecutively for the last 3 years or more.
 A company that is dormant does not mean it is defunct.
-It may be dormant as it wants to hold an asset for future and till then it was to save on the cost of compliance.
+It may be dormant as it wants to hold an asset for the future and till then it was to save on the cost of compliance.
 When it is fit to start operating, it makes an application to the ROC and becomes ‘Active’.
-It can continue Dormant status by complying with minimal statutory requirements and fee.
+It can continue Dormant status by complying with minimum statutory requirements and fees.
 On failing to do so, the Company gets struck off by Registrar and would get a “Strike Off” status.

-4. Active In Progress: When a company wants to resume its operations, it requests Registrar of Companies through an application for getting back into action.
+4. Active In Progress: When a company wants to resume its operations, it requests the Registrar of Companies through an application for getting back into action.
 RoC changes its status to ‘Active In Progress’ and allows 21 days to file all pending returns.
 On successful completion, the company gets ‘Active’ status.
 If it fails to complete the required formalities, it gets back ‘Dormant’ status.